rpatterson/iiswsgi/README.rst

 Sample Package
 ==============

-The `sample.msdeploy` sub-directory can be used to build a sample MSDeploy package to be used with the `web-pi.xml` file as a custom `Web Platform Installer feed
+The `examples\sample.msdeploy` sub-directory can be used to build a sample MSDeploy package to be used with the `web-pi.xml` file as a custom `Web Platform Installer feed
 <http://blogs.iis.net/kateroh/archive/2009/10/24/web-pi-extensibility-custom-feeds-installing-custom-applications.aspx>`_
 to test or as a basis for building your own packages and custom feeds.

   #.
 Exit the Web Platform Installer